Tyrn/wei/the-insider-en.typ

      "Don't do it," Kissur told his brother, "It's a bad omen."

-     But Ashidan had already pulled his bow  and shot - the cub let the tree go and  fell.
+     But Ashidan had already pulled his bow  and shot---the cub let the tree go and  fell.
 Ashidan  jumped off the saddle and ran to the cub.
 The  bushes were pulled  apart, a roar issued forth and a huge black and  brown she-bear barged in.